Firstly a few words about design –

 Panels can be cut in almost any shape.
 The cnc machine needs to be programmed to cut the very shape you require so we will need all dimensions and angles etc

 Example 1 – For projects with a rolled roof (such that the roof panel comes all the way down to the bottom of the front wall) we need to know where to ‘kerf’ (cut slots) in the inside skin of the roof panel.
-We also need to cut a radius section in each of the side wall profiles.
+We also need to cut a radius section in each of the side wall profiles so we need to know the radius of the curved section and precisely where it starts and finishes.

 Example 2 – for projects with an angular front wall section or a ‘rake’ at the rear – the design of the sidewall panels need to specify the angle shape and dimensions.